msmbuilder/msmbuilder/doc/installation.rst

 scientific python ecosystem.
 To use msmbuilder, the following libraries and software will need to be installed.

-    Linux, or Mac OS X
+    Linux, Mac OS X, or Windows
         We develop mainly on 64-bit Linux and Mac machines.
-Windows is not well supported.
+Windows _is_ supported, but may be a little rough around the edges.

     `Python <http://python.org>`_ >= 2.6
         The development package (``python-dev`` or ``python-devel``